 - 4 cups sliced okra

-- In a heavy bottomed skillet, heat 2 tablespoons of oil , add the okra and sauté over medium high heat for about 10 – 15 minutes or until all the “ropiness” is gone.
+- In a heavy-bottomed skillet, heat 1 tablespoon of oil, add the okra, and sauté over medium-high heat for about 10 – 15 minutes or until all the “ropiness” is gone.
 This step may take a little longer if fresh okra is used.
-Frozen vegetables are usually plunged into boiling water and blanched before freezing, so they are partially cooked.
+Frozen vegetables are usually plunged into boiling water and blanched before freezing so they are partially cooked.

-- Place oil in a large (8 quart) heavy bottomed non-reactive Dutch oven type pot.
-Add the flour and, over a medium high fire, and make a dark brown roux.
-As soon as the proper color is achieved, add the onions, bell pepper, celery and garlic and saute, stirring occasionally until tender.
+- Place 2-3 tablespoons of oil in a large (8 quart) heavy-bottomed non-reactive Dutch oven-type pot.
+Add the flour and, over a medium-high fire, make a darkend brown roux.
+If the roux seems too thick, add more oil.
+When the proper color is achieved, add the onions, bell pepper, celery, and garlic and saute, stirring occasionally, until tender.

 - During this process, allow the vegetables to stick to the bottom of the pan a bit, then scrape the bottom with a metal spoon or spatula.
 This allows some of the natural sugars in the onions to caramelize, rendering great depth of flavor.